-the Edinburgh International Flash Fiction competition 2019 IS NOW closed FOR ENTRIES
+enter the 2020 Edinburgh International Flash Fiction competition

 1. read The Rules! here are the most important ones